 Timeline in the film...

-Sarayeth, better known as Sara Corrales in the audiovisual world, discovered her passion for visual storytelling at an early age.
-She is a skilled cinematographer and professional graphic designer, specializing in visual composition (camera operator), lighting (DOP, gaffer and lighting technical), and creative direction.
+Sarayeth, professionally known as Sara Corrales, discovered her passion for visual storytelling at an early age.
+She is a cinematographer in professional growth and a professional graphic designer, with a focus on visual composition (camera operator), lighting (director of photography and lighting technician), and creative direction.

 Inspired by her sister, a dancer, she was drawn to photography through dance and theater, a path that was both challenging and deeply inspiring.